To get a title for an old camper

 RVing is so hot right now that older RVs are being renovated and put back on the road.

-But, what about title work that is missing?
+But what about the title work that is missing?
 Is there an easy way to replace a camper title so you can plate the vehicle?

 Why RVs Need a Title